 - Malou: A combination of Mary and Lou.
-It means ‘bitter’ but is still a sweet Dutch name.
+It means “bitter” or “renowned warrior”.

-- Noa: A Dutch name familiar in lots of other countries.
+- Noa: Meaning “movement”.
+A Dutch name familiar in lots of other countries.

-- Sanne: A popular baby girl name in the Netherlands, this is the Dutch take on Susanne.
+- Sanne: A popular baby girl name in the Netherlands, this is the Dutch take on Susanne and means “lily”.

 - Tulip: A floral name inspired by the beautiful tulip gardens of the Netherlands.

 But beneath their rare appearance are vintage names you know and love:

 - Abbe: Meaning “father of exaltation”.